c-schicho/ZeroInitializationSymmetry/README.md

 </div>

-Despite the fact that we were able to break the symmetry in zero initialized NNs, we still want to highlight that there is a gab in performance between our approach and the LeCun initialization, which we used for comparison.
+Despite the fact that we were able to break the symmetry in zero initialized NNs, we still want to highlight that there is a gab in performance between our approach and the PyTorch initialization, which we used for comparison.
 We did not investigate in the cause of this gap or in how to close it, instead we keep it for future investigations.

 Furthermore, our experiments show that large initial biases caused instability during training, whereas small biases did